RedEagle-dh/knowledge-database/github.md

 ### Deployment with docker

-If you deploy a Next.js project and struggle with environment variables, here you find your answers!
+If you deploy a Next.js project based on Node v20 and struggle with environment variables, here you find your answers!

 First you'll need a .github/workflows/docker-image.yml file in your project's root folder.